Tattoo Meaning

 What does a wolf tattoo mean?

-Most commonly loyalty, family, teaching, and pack-instinct — the Andrews 1993 synthesis filtered through American tattoo culture.
-Specific traditions: Japanese irezumi ōkami, Norse Fenrir/Geri-Freki imagery, and Native-American-inspired imagery (which raises cultural-appropriation concerns; see our wolf page and cultural-position page).
+Most commonly loyalty, family, teaching, and pack-instinct, the Andrews 1993 synthesis filtered through American tattoo culture.
+Specific traditions: Japanese irezumi ōkami (the extinct Japanese wolf, Canis lupus hodophilax), Norse Fenrir/Geri-Freki imagery, and Native-American-inspired designs (which raise cultural-appropriation concerns depending on design elements).

 Are wolf tattoos culturally appropriative?

 It depends on the specific design and context.
 Generic wolf portraits in neo-traditional or Japanese irezumi styles are their own artistic traditions.
-Native-American-inspired wolf tattoos with war-bonnets, dreamcatchers, or eagle feathers draw on specific Indigenous traditions that often have protocol restrictions and may be appropriated when worn by non-Indigenous people.
-Our cultural-position page treats the ethics.
+Native-American-inspired wolf tattoos with war-bonnets, dreamcatchers, or eagle feathers draw on specific Indigenous traditions that often have protocol restrictions and can be appropriated when worn by non-Indigenous people without connection to a specific nation or artist.

 Where should a wolf tattoo be placed?